hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-04-20

+I've been talking about logging "undo instructions" into a ring buffer, as Caterpillar code gets executed, so you can always rewind your program to an earlier state.
+But you have to limit the size of this buffer, and thus the utility of this feature.

+I think this can be solved though, by complementing this fine-grained instruction-level approach with application-level events.
+Then we can take big steps from event to event, and only use the more limited undo instruction buffer to take closer looks in between.

+This sounds like a job for Event Sourcing, but that's not an architecture you can just implement in a language runtime.
+I needs to be supported on an application or framework level.
+And I haven't fully figured out how that should work.

 ## 2024-04-19

 Yesterday, I talked about stepping backwards in a debugger.
 There is an inherent